 Home Canning: let’s talk about jars

-For home canning, please use jars specifically made for this purpose with two piece sealing lids and rings as opposed to single-use jars that you may be tempted to recycle.
-I am all about recycling and I use glass jars for most leftovers in the my fridge and dry storage, so I get it.
-BUT – the specific sealers recommended for home canning, are built with heavier glass and higher heat resistance to withstand the high temperatures and pressure of the canning process.
+For home canning, please use jars specifically made for this purpose with two-piece sealing lids and rings, as opposed to single-use jars that you may be tempted to recycle.
+I am all about recycling and I use glass jars for most leftovers in my fridge and dry storage, so I get it.
+BUT – the specific ‘sealers’ recommended for home-canning are built with heavier glass and higher heat resistance to withstand the high temperatures and pressure of the canning process.
+With proper care, canning jars can be reused for many years.

 assorted sizes of wide mouth jars, from left to right: